 speaker

 Brian Pernovo

-Thank you, Sarah.
-And good afternoon, everyone.
+Thank you, Sarah, and good afternoon, everyone.
 Welcome to American Public Education's conference call to discuss second quarter 2024 results.
-Joining me on the call today are Angela Seldin, President and Chief Executive Officer, Rick Sunderland, Executive Vice President and Chief Financial Officer, Steve Summers, Senior Vice President and Chief Strategy and Corporate Development Officer.
-Materials for the call today are available in the quarterly reports section of the APEI's website.
-Statements made during this conference call and any accompanying presentation regarding APEI and its subsidiaries that are not historical facts may be considered forward-looking statements based on current expectations, assumptions, estimates and projections.
+Joining me on the call today are Angela Seldon, President and Chief Executive Officer, Rick Sunderland, Executive Vice President and Chief Financial Officer, and Steve Summers, Senior Vice President and Chief Strategy and Corporate Development Officer.
+Materials for the call today are available in the quarterly reports section of APEI's website.
+Statements made during this conference call and any accompanying presentation regarding APEI and its subsidiaries that are not historical facts may be considered forward-looking statements based on current expectations, assumptions, estimates, and projections.
 Forward-looking statements are subject to risks and uncertainties that could cause actual results to differ materially from those expressed or implied by such statements.
-Forward-looking statements may sometimes be identified by words like anticipate, believe, seek, could, estimate, expect, can, may, plan, potentially, project, should, will, would and similar or opposite words.
-Forward-looking statements include, without limitation, statements regarding expectations for registrations and enrollments, revenue, earnings and adjusted EBITDA and other earnings guidance, repositioning Rasmussen University for growth, changing market demands and our ability to satisfy such demands and other company initiatives, including with respect to future competition and demand, cost savings efforts.
+Forward-looking statements may sometimes be identified by words like anticipate, believe, seek, could, estimate, expect, can, may, plan, potentially project, should, will, would, and similar or opposite words.
+Forward-looking statements include, without limitation, statements regarding expectations for registrations and enrollments, revenue, earnings, and adjusted EBITDA, and other earnings guidance.
+Repositioning Rasmussen University for Growth changing market demands, and our ability to satisfy such demands and other company initiatives, including with respect to future competition and demand cost savings efforts.
 This presentation contains references to non-GAAP financial information.
-A reconciliation between the non-GAAP financial measures we use and the most directly comparable GAAP measures is located in the appendix to today's presentation and in the release.
-Management believes that the presentation of non-GAAP financial information provides useful supplemental information to investors regarding its results of operations and should be and should only be considered in addition to and not as a substitute or superior to any measure of financial performance prepared in accordance with GAAP.
-Now I'd like to turn the call over to APEI's CEO, Angela Soden.
+A reconciliation between the non-GAAP financial measures we use and the most directly comparable GAAP measures is located in the appendix to today's presentation and in the earnings release.
+Management believes that the presentation of non-GAAP financial information provides useful supplemental information to investors regarding its results of operations and should only be considered in addition to and not as a substitute for or superior to any measure of financial performance prepared in accordance with GAAP.
+Now, I'd like to turn the call over to APEI CEO, Angela Seldon.
 Angela, Angie, please go ahead.

+speaker